Large deviations for random walk in a space--time product environment: Conditioning under the quenched measure

-We would like to show that is continuous in $\theta$ at $0$.
+is continuous in $\theta$ at $0$.
 Since $\theta\mapsto B_k(\theta)$ is continuous for each $k$, it suffices to argue that the tail of this sum is small, uniformly in $\theta$ in a neighborhood of $0$.
+Indeed,

-Indeed, Since $d\geq3$ and the covariance of $X_1-Y_1$ under $\hat{P}_o^\theta\hat{P}_o^\theta$ is a nonsingular matrix whose entries are continuous in $\theta$, the local CLT implies that the sum in (\ref{faikcina}) is the tail of a series which converges uniformly in $\theta$ in a neighborhood of $0$.
+Since $d\geq3$ and the covariance of $X_1-Y_1$ under $\hat{P}_o^\theta \hat{P}_o^\theta$ is a nonsingular matrix whose entries are continuous in $\theta$, the local CLT implies that the sum in (\ref{faikcina}) is the tail of a series which converges uniformly in $\theta$ in a neighborhood of $0$.